 - Walking is a low impact exercise and easy on the joints.
 Walking is good for those of us with lower back issues.

 - Running/jogging will expedite your goal of losing weight if that is your goal.
-Running burns more calories quicker than walking.
+Running will burn more calories quicker than walking.

 How to Walk